yoonlee95/lurie-iothub-server/front-end/README.md

 # Lurie Childern's hospital IOT Hub Server Web Interface
-This project connects a Iot server with a socket connection to display the incoming data
+This project connects to the **back-end** with a socket connection to display the incoming data

+The code will try to connect to port `3000`
 ## How to install
 `npm install`